 Cameron holds a licence as an Electrical Fitter Mechanic.

-Tammy is passionate about women in the electrical industry, founding Women in Power Association.
-She was recently awarded Construction Skills Queensland’s Construction Female of the Year.
-She is also the first woman to be elected to the Master Electricians Association.
+Tammy is passionate about women in the electrical industry, founding Women in Power Association and was recently awarded the Construction Skills Queensland’s Construction Female of the Year.

-Ioni is the acting Professor at Queensland University of Technology’s Centre for Accident Research and Road Safety - Queensland (CARRS-Q) where she is also a Principal Research Fellow.
+Ioni is a Professor at Queensland University of Technology’s Centre for Accident Research and Road Safety - Queensland (CARRS-Q) where she is a Principal Research Fellow.

 Ioni’s expertise is in the development and evaluation of public education and advertising campaigns in injury prevention with much of her research based in the field of road safety.
 Her work draws upon social psychological perspectives of decision-making and health behaviour change.